tuyi3008/MusicVisuals/README.md

 This is an image using an absolute URL:

-# Here are the mode 1 images
+# Here are the visual 1 images

 ![A different image]![Screenshot 2024-04-26 022821](https://github.com/tuyi3008/MusicVisuals/assets/73605412/a5f2973c-81b0-444c-8f76-c1d56bb0f6a5)